data-science-ml/probability-distribution-questions/README.md

 - P(a house will have less that 275 sqft)
 - What are the first 4 moments of the distribution?
 - Plot the distribution.

+### 5

+*The average male height is 70 inches with variance of 5.
+You go to a random street corner and have a 6-sided die and a biasd coin in your hand, with p(t) = 0.6.*

+- P(you will select a guy < 52" tall and then roll either a 3 or 4 and then get exactly 7 heads after flipping a coin 10 times)
+- Perform a monte carlo simulation on the distribtions, say 10_000 times.
+Does the simulated answer equal the calculated answer.